anjanakankanala/portfolio/project2.md

 ## Feedback

-### When I showed this to people, these were the comments and suggestions that I received:
+### When I showed this to three people, these were the main comments and suggestions that I received:

 * Narrow the focus to one company/one story
 * Don't color every company, only highlight what is imperative to your story
 * A bar chart is boring, try something else
+* Add a title, what is the point of the story?

 ### These suggestions were interesting to me because it made me realize how conditioned I am to resorting to bar charts (which are great, but are also boring sometimes).
 I then tried out a bubble chart: